6 Probiotic Rich Foods For A Healthy Gut

 Finally, olives contain a compound with very strong anti-inflammatory properties, called Oleocanthal.
 This is why olive oil can help to naturally reduce the pain of chronic inflammatory diseases such as arthritis and should be included in your regular diet for inflammation and pain management and reduction.

 Eat a variety of olives 2-3 times per week and ensure and drizzle extra virgin olive oil on salads, baked veggies whenever you can.

 In recent years the popularity of this natural tangy fermented ‘health drink’ has soared.

 Thanks to its sweet taste, sparkling effervescence and health-promoting benefits, it makes a great substitute for sugary sodas and chemical-laden soft drinks.

 Available in a range of natural flavours kombucha is normally made from tea, raw cane sugar and yeast with added herbs or fruit.
 Part of the fermentation process includes adding a ‘colony’ of good bacteria which makes it full of probiotics and a miracle worker for maintaining a healthy gut.

 This is one of the oldest fermented tonics on earth and one of the most beneficial all round.

 Raw Organic Apple Cider Vinegar provides healthy stomach acids, improves digestion, restores pH balance and tops up 'good' bacteria in your gut.

 So there you have it...

-Remember that virtually all discomfort and dis-ease starts in the gut, so it's vital to ensure a healthy bacterial environment to give you sustained health, vitality and longevity.
+Remember that virtually all discomfort and dis-ease starts in the gut, so it's vital to embrace some of these fermented foods regularly in your diet to ensure a healthy bacterial environment and to give you sustained health, vitality and longevity.